LeRoy J. Jones Jr.: Politics

 In August 1999, LeRoy Jones Jr. was one of fifteen Assembly members and five state senators who made up the "New Jersey Legislative Black and Latino Caucus".
 On April 13, 20 and 27, 1999, the Caucus held regional public hearings - in Trenton, Newark and Blackwood and in August 1999 produce a report titled, "A Report on Discriminatory Practices Within the New Jersey State Police".
 In preparation for the hearings, the Caucus established a toll-free telephone number to enable the public to report incidents of abuse of power by the State Police.
 Hundreds of telephone calls were received from persons who were either victims of, or witnesses to racial profiling.

 Redistricting following the 2000 United States census put both Gill and Jones in the 34th Legislative District.
 In 2001, Jones unsuccessfully ran for Mayor of East Orange.
 In the 2003 primaries for the district's seat in the New Jersey Senate, Jones was given the party line opposing Gill.
 Despite outspending Gill in the heavily Democratic district, Gill won with 55% of the vote.

 Jones is the Democratic Chairman of both East Orange and Essex County.
 In 2002, Jones was elected to serve as the East Orange Democratic Municipal Committee Chairman which is a position he still holds today.
 In October 2013, Jones was elected as Essex County Democratic Chairman, following the death of Phil Thigpen.
 Jones served as the Essex County Campaign Director for Governor Jon Corzine's 2009 re-election campaign, where he helped lead Governor Corzine to one the largest Democratic vote pluralities in the history of New Jersey.
 He also served as Co-Campaign Chairman for Essex County Executive Joseph DiVincenzo.

-In 2012, Jones was appointed by New Jersey Assembly Speaker Shelia Oliver as a Commissioner of the New Jersey Sports and Exposition Authority.
+In 2012, Jones was appointed by New Jersey Assembly Speaker Sheila Oliver as a Commissioner of the New Jersey Sports and Exposition Authority.

+In June 2021, Jones was elected Chair of the New Jersey Democratic State Committee, replacing John Currie.
+He was re-elected to serve a full two-year term in January 2022.